15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Difficulty sitting stillRareUsually transient; report to physician if persistent

-Itching at injection siteRareMay show response; consult physician
+Itching at injection siteRareMay indicate sensitivity; consult healthcare professional

 Difficulty swallowingVery rareDiscontinue and seek medical attention